flimflam-austin/hugo-cms-test/content/quick_reads/20180410-18-04-10-raid-trump-lawyer/index.md

       * We know Cohen made a payment to “Stormy Daniels” in exchange for her not going public with claims she had an affair with the President in 2006.
-      Debates about this payment have emerged: **Is it legal or ethical?**
+      Debates about this payment have emerged:**Is it legal or ethical?**
     _key: card-4-fb715bb3-8cf9-4671-97a1-bcd3ff53c0e2
   - order: 4
+    useCheckmark: true
     body: >-
       ‘A search warrant for a law office is extremely rare.
 Lawyers are given the courtesy of producing documents in response to a subpoena ... unless